Simbiat/lodestone-parser/README.md

 ## Settings
 It's possible to set your own UserAgent used by CURL: simply use `->setUseragent('useragent')`

 It's also possible to change LodeStone language by `->setLanguage('na')`.
-Accepted langauge values are `na`, `eu`, `jp`, `fr`, `de`
+Accepted language values are `na`, `eu`, `jp`, `fr`, `de`

 It's possible to utilize Benchmarking to get parsing times for each iteration by `->setBenchmark(true)`

 ## Error handling
 In the new concept fatal errors generally can happen only during HTTP requests.
 In order not to break "linking" function, they are handled softly in the code itself and are reported to `->errors` and `->lasterror` arrays.
-In essense, when an error occurs you will simply get an empty result for specific entity and it will not be added to output.
+In essence, when an error occurs you will simply get an empty result for specific entity and it will not be added to output.

 To get last error you can use `->getLastError($close)`.
 For list of all errors - `-getErrors($close)`. `$close` is an expected boolean, that, if set to `true`, will close the cURL handle.
 It is set to `false` by default, based on assumption, that you are using these only for some kind of validation.